KCLOSS/kcl-timetable/README.md

 This service takes advantage of the ability to subscribe directly to the Scientia calendar information allowing users to collate events together and see what events they share.

+This is also a mono-repo of two projects:
+- Frontend contains the web application showing timetables.
+- Data Worker contains a background process which syncs timetable information periodically.

 ## Scientia API

 API endpoint: https://scientia-eu-v2-4-api-d4-02.azurewebsites.net

 Full API "documentation": https://scientia-eu-v2-4-api-d4-02.azurewebsites.net/Help

 ## Reverse Engineering